KxSystems/docs/docs/basics/iteration.md

 ## Iterators

 The [iterators](../ref/iterators.md) are unary operators.
-They take iterables as arguments and derive functions that apply them repeatedly.
+They take values as arguments and derive functions that apply them repeatedly.

-!!! detail "Iterable"
+!!! detail "Value"

-    An [iterable](glossary.md#iterable) is a q object that can be indexed or applied to one or more arguments:
+    A [applicable value](glossary.md#applicable-value) is a q object that can be indexed or applied to one or more arguments:

     -   function: operator, keyword, lambda, or derived function
     -   list: vector, mixed list, matrix, or table
     -   dictionary
-    -   process handle
+    -   file- or process handle

 The iterators can be applied postfix, and almost always are.
 For example, the Over iterator `/` applied to the Add operator `+` derives the function `+/`, which reduces a list by summing it.